iotaledger/rosetta-iota/docs/pages/deployment.md

     mkdir -p data/snapshots/chrysalis-devnet && chown 65532:65532 data/snapshots/chrysalis-devnet
     mkdir -p data/p2pstore && chown 65532:65532 data/p2pstore
    ```
-4) Optionally: if you want your node to use an already existing node ID, replace the `data/p2pstore` folder accordingly and make sure that the correct permissions are set:
+4) **Optionally**: if you want your node to use an already existing node ID, replace the `data/p2pstore` folder accordingly and make sure that the correct permissions are set:
     ```
     chown 65532:65532 data/p2pstore -R
     ```